 Place the vegetables on the bottom of an oven dish and mix in the liquid from the tomatoes.
-Season with salt, pepper and herbs and drizzle some honey on top (see the picture on right).
+Season with salt, pepper and herbs and drizzle some honey on top (see the picture on above right).

 Bake the dish, uncovered, at 200 °C for about 30 minutes, stirring a couple of times during baking.

 Meanwhile, unwrap the sausage and remove its casing.
-Cut crosswise slits into the sausage halves and fill them with pieces of cheese (see the picture on right).
+Cut crosswise slits into the sausage halves and fill them with pieces of cheese (see the picture on bottom right).
 In addition, you can smear the slits with mustard, if you like.